 What is the benefit of refinancing from a longer term to a 10 year fixed?

 There is a situation where a 10 year fixed rate mortgage might lower your monthly payment.
 If you are a homeowner who originally got a 20 or 30 year mortgage, but you only have 10 years left to pay, you may be eligible for a lower payment if the 10 year fixed mortgage rates are lower now than what you have currently.
 As previously stated, rates are usually lower for a 10 year mortgage, so if you’ve already paid down 10-20 years of your principal, it may be worth your while to ask about refinancing to a shorter term.

 The big caveat here would be closing costs.
 Some lenders may charge hefty fees to close a refinance loan.
-A loanDepot mortgage banker can advise you whether this kind of refinance may benefit you.
+A loanDepot licensed loan officers can advise you whether this kind of refinance may benefit you.

 At a glance: pros and cons of the 10 year fixed rate mortgage